CJ0206/pi-hosted/README.md

 9. Enter your domain (in the example above it would be `coolsite.tk`)
 10. Deploy the container

-Go to the Nginx Proxy Manager dashboard and set up your domain to the container you wish (in our example `coolsite.tk` would be to one container, and `blog.coolsite.com` would be to another. `www.coolsite.com` would be set up as another proxy to go to the same place as `coolsite.com`)
+Go to the Nginx Proxy Manager dashboard and set up your domain to the container you wish (in our example `coolsite.tk` would be to one container, and `blog.coolsite.com` would be to another. (`www.coolsite.com` should be set up as another proxy to go to the same place as `coolsite.com`)

 </details>